 In the United States, we have a general set of rules to follow when dining out and enjoying meals.
 Like most American customs, dining etiquette changes drastically when you’re in another country.
-There are specific rules of etiquette to follow when dining abroad.
+There are specific rules of etiquette to follow for international dining.
 Expectations shift depending on the foreign country.

 By remembering these different etiquette rules from around the world, the next time you are dining abroad in one of the countries and continents below, you will blend in like a native.